RyanJ-Ellison/ryanj-ellison.github.io/_pages/Resources.md

 author_profile: true

 ---
-Not currently available on main navigation
+Not currently available on main navigation.
+Work in progress.